RoboJackets/robocup-software/docs/source/tutorial.rst

 Take some time to read through Offense, Defense, and Goalie, paying special attention to how they each implement ``state_to_task`` and ``update_state``.
 This is called a finite state machine, and it is a crucial concept to get the hang of.
-Here's `a simple article to get you started. <https://medium.com/@mlbors/what-is-a-finite-state-machine-6d8dec727e2c>`_
+Here's a simple article to get you started: `Finite State Machines`_

 Instructions
 ~~~~~~~~~~~~